davenverse/shellfish/docs/tutorial/reading_writing.md

 end App
 ```

 Now we can start using the library!
-First, create a `Path` contanining the path to the file you want to read:
+First, create a `Path` containing the path to the file you want to read:

 ```scala mdoc:compile-only
 import fs2.io.file.Path // TODO: delete this and use the Shellfish's one